DoctorDinosaur/bee2/README.md

-A discord bot that announces general election results, as they come in.
+A discord bot that announces UK general election results, as they come in.

 Announces to a single channel id from a .env